Développement économique et création locale d’emplois (LEED)

 Are capable of working in multicultural and international team environment.

-Internships will take place remotely and, as the COVID-19 pandemic situation allows in the future, on-site in Trento, Italy.
+Internships will take place remotely and/or on-site in Trento, Italy.
 Interns will be on-boarded as long as they are located in an OECD Member country or country with which the OECD has a privileges and immunities agreement.

 Internships are primarily open to nationals of OECD Member countries.
 Subject to approval of the Secretary-General, internships may be open to nationals of non-Member countries.
 For on-site internships, the selected candidates are responsible for obtaining their visa, if required.